publishkit/vault/index.md

 - [ ] canvas ?

-## gist
+## intro

-PublishKit is targeted at markdown users looking to publish any kind of projects.
-The `kit` power resides in the Ui & Ux features it can bring to the content.

-By simply referencing a plugin in the frontmatter of a markdown file, you control exactly wich features the published content will gain.
-By combining plugins, you can build very powerful use cases and applications.

-The `kit` converts markdown files into static html files for you to host anywhere you want.
-We use github pages, but any hosting provider will do.
+The kit really shines when used via a markdown PKM like Obsidian or Logseq.
+By using PKM internal features & plugins, like `[[wiki links]]` or `dataview` queries, you give more capabilities to your content.
+Combined with the kit plugins, you can shape and ship all kinds of web apps from a single tool.

+The kit renders your content into static html pages, inside a folder, that can be hosted anywhere.

+Project documentations, blogs, wikis, [digital gardens](https://github.com/MaggieAppleton/digital-gardeners), academia, table-top games, shops...
+The kit just seats on top of your content, and gives you full control over the UI & UX

+Welcome to the `kit` !
+We hope you'll have as fun publishing your content as we're having crafting this project.

 ## get started